Des Moines man arrested in US Capitol building riot

 Jensen declined to comment Thursday when a reporter with KCCI-TV reached out to him through Facebook, though he called the Des Moines station “Fake News.”

+Evans, of the sheriff’s office, said Jensen had a past charge for operating a vehicle while impaired.

-Spokespeople for Polk County Sheriff’s Office, FBI and U.S. Marshalls Service didn’t immediately respond to AP phone messages or emails Saturday seeking comment.
+The U.S. Marshalls Service didn’t immediately respond to AP phone messages Saturday seeking comment.

 Jensen’s employer, Forrest & Associate Masonry in Des Moines, announced Friday that he had been fired.
 The company’s president & CEO, Richard Felice, told KCCI-TV that the company doesn’t agree with his actions.